Opal: Multimodal Image Generation for News Illustration: Related Work

 \subsection{Multimodality}

-Our system adds to a long tradition of work within multimodal authoring tools. \cite{sceneseer} connected language to 3D scenes, allowing users to use text prompts to generate 3D scenes. \cite{Winn2018LighterCS} studied color as a multimodal bridge between language and vision by studying how correlations in color and emotion could be computationally modeled.
-Most recently, multimodal authoring tools have leveraged text, image, and aural prompts to help inspire creative writing in multimodal authoring tools. \cite{stolenelephant}
+Our system adds to a long tradition of work within multimodal authoring tools. \cite{sceneseer} and Wordseye \cite{wordseye} were systems that connected language to 3D space, allowing users to use text prompts to generate 3D scenes. \cite{Chaudhuri:2013:ACC} allowed users to define 3D shapes based on adjectives and emotive cues, parameterizing creature shapes by qualities like “cute” or “dangerous”.
+As tools moved away from statistical-based techniques to GANs, a number of text-to-image architectures \cite{Attngan, mirrorgan, leicagan, tedigan} were proposed.
+However, many of these architectures were class-conditional, meaning they were constrained to the single-class datasets they were trained upon.

-Recent momentum within multimodal representation learning has driven more people to create and open-source multimodal frameworks and systems.
-One of the latest advancements CLIP demonstrated that images and text pairs could be contrastively learned such that the image and text embeddings were optimized to share a multimodal embedding space. \cite{radford2021learning} Many of the earliest open-source text-to-image generative frameworks to gain traction used CLIP in a discriminator like fashion, using it in conjunction with a host of generative models from BigGan to VQGAN. \cite{adverb, crowson,vqgan, crowson2022vqgan} Newer methods such as diffusion models have also increased output quality. \cite{ nerdyroden, murdock2,crowsondiffusion, dalle}
+Recently, multimodal systems have found renewed momentum from machine learning advancements in multimodal representation learning.
+CLIP, one of the latest advancements, demonstrated that images and text pairs can be contrastively learned and optimized such that the image and text embeddings can share a multimodal embedding space. \cite{radford2021learning} Many of the earliest open-source text-to-image generative frameworks to gain traction used CLIP in a discriminator-like fashion, using it in conjunction with a host of generative models from BigGan to VQGAN. \cite{adverb, crowson,vqgan, crowson2022vqgan} Newer methods such as diffusion models have also increased output quality. \cite{nerdyroden, murdock2,crowsondiffusion, dalle} DALL·E 2 \cite{unclip} showed by conditioning on a CLIP text prior, generating CLIP image representations, and decoding those representations either autoregressively or with diffusion, DALL·E 2 could create a text-to-image generator with novel functionalities like image remixing, inpainting, and interpolation.
+Other state-of-the-art text-to-image architectures have come out in rapid succession.
+Make-a-Scene offers users control in the form of semantic layout sketches.\cite{meta_ai} Imagen \cite{imagen} and PARTI \cite{parti} both provide state of the art text-to-image generation capabilities while also introducing comprehensive benchmarks to evaluate architectures on key aspects of visual language such as compositionality, cardinality, spatial relations, etc. DALL-Eval found that text-to-image generators still manifest social and gender biases. \cite{dall-eval}

+To our knowledge, no text-to-image system with a focus on a specific design task like news illustration exists yet.
+The closest work in terms of prior systems to ours include: 1) Chatpainter \cite{chatpainter}, which generated images through dialogue with a chatbot, 2) Keep Drawing It \cite{keepdrawingit}, which generated images based on iterative linguistic feedback, and 3) Stolen Elephant, a multimodal authoring tool that leveraged text, image, and aural prompts to help inspire creative writing \cite{stolenelephant}.